sgl-project/sglang/README.md

 ```

 If the chat template you are looking for is missing, you are welcome to contribute it.
-Meanwihle, you can also temporaryy register your chat template as follows:
+Meanwhile, you can also temporary register your chat template as follows:

 ```json
 {